redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 :::note
 The operator will be installed in a new namespace called "my-percona-server-mongodb-operator" and will be usable from that namespace only.
 :::
-3. Create a mongodb service.
+3. Create a MongoDB service.

 import CreateMongodbService from './_create-mongodb-service.mdx';